Globoplox/blah/src/stacklang/compiler/codegen/native/native.md

 Each node can declare itself as Constant:
 - A  Reference node is always constant
 - An Add or Nand node is constant if its dependecies are constant
+- A node that is affected several time CANNOT be constant.
+  (happen if we generate code that reuse a temporary , such as an inlined loop for moving large memory areas)

 Each node can declare itself as Aliased:
 - Reference node is Aliased if it hold a Global